klangfreund/LUFSMeter/README.rst

 according to ITU BS.1770 and EBU R128.

 These sources correspond to the LUFSMeter version 0.5.1.
-The source code of newer versions are not published anymore.
+The source code of newer versions are not public anymore.
 But if any issues in the measurement algorithm are discovered, they will be fixed here as well.

 Official website: http://www.lufsmeter.com

-The excellent JUCE framework (http://www.juce.com) is used extensively (included in the sources).
+The excellent JUCE framework (http://www.juce.com) is used extensively (included here).

 Getting started